BunnyNabbit/loadbrk/README.md

 If `flatfiledbEnabled` is set to true all of these settings will persist.

-## More Configuration Options
+## more configuration options
-Loadbrk contains many configuration options that you can change in the `loadbrk.js` file.
-Here are all of the extra configuration options:
+loadbrk contains many configuration options that you can change in the `loadbrk.js` file. here are all of the extra configuration options:

 `sets` is a hardcoded list of sets that you can use if you have set `flatfiledbEnabled` to false.
 If `flatfiledbEnabled` is true, this list is ignored.

-`ownerAdminId` is the ID of your user.
-You can find your ID by going to your profile and copying the number at the end.
-Don't forget to set this number to your ID, or else commands may not work.
+`ownerAdminId` is the ID of your user. you can find your ID by going to your profile and copying the number at the end. don't forget to set this number to your ID, or else commands may not work.

-`countdownDefault` is the default amount of time between autoload cycles in seconds.
-The default is 600 seconds, which is 10 minutes.
+`countdownDefault` is the default amount of time between autoload cycles in seconds. the default is 600 seconds, which is 10 minutes.

 `guiEnable` enables or disables the GUI by default, instead of running `/guitoggle`.